DGCrypto/PancakeSwap-Prediction-Bot-FREE--SmartPhone-and-Computer-Compatible-/README.md

 Bot is written in Command Line JavaScript but obfuscated so code cannot be altered and used maliciously by another entity.

-DGCrypto is the only provider can ensure code is not malicious.
+DGCrypto is the only provider that ensures code is not malicious.

 ![PancakeSwap](https://github.com/DGCrypto/PancakeSwap-Prediction-Free/blob/main/FBE9FFA3-BF50-43F6-B110-DCCA63A4CCAE.jpeg)
 ***